March 3, 2016

 WEIGHT: 151 lbs.

-Honestly, this cat and mouse game of chasing him all over the world is getting extremely frustrating.
-The longer he is out there, the more terrorists and mercenaries are armed with weapons and the more loyal these evil men become to him.
-Thus, I set out with the mindset that if I had to question Edgar himself I would.
-I quickly realized however, that would undoubtedly tip off Ramses if they had formed an alliance.
+Honestly, this cat-and-mouse game of chasing him all over the world is getting extremely frustrating.
+The longer he is out there, the more terrorists and mercenaries are armed with weapons, and the more loyal these evil men become to him.
+Thus, I set out with the mindset that if I had to question Edgar himself, I would.
+I quickly realized, however, that this would undoubtedly tip off Ramses if they had formed an alliance.
 So, my other option was to start at the street level, and If I wanted to find an arms dealer in Platinum City, it made sense to start with people who sold guns.
 Therefore, I decided to start with Yayo.

-Yayo is a high ranking member of criminal organization run by Platinum City street legend, Priceless “Splif” Perrineau.
+Yayo is a high ranking member of criminal organization run by Platinum City street legend Priceless “Splif” Perrineau.
 The two go way back to their childhood days.
 Since toddler age, they have been thick as thieves.
 They went everywhere and did everything together.
 The two are basically blood brothers.
-Thus, at the age 0f 13, when Spliff got into selling narcotics, so did Yayo.
-The two did quite well together actually for being so young.
+Thus, at the age of 13, when Spliff got into selling narcotics, so did Yayo.
+The two did quite well together actually, for being so young.
 They were tough and smart as kids.
-However, Spliff ended up being sent away to private school and for a while, their drug business was shut down.
-Spliff’s enterprising mindset has always been keen though, and soon he rejoined forces with Yayo to begin selling narcotics to the rich kids in the private school.
+However, Spliff ended up being sent away to private school, and for a while their drug business was shut down.
+Spliff’s enterprising mindset has always been keen, though, and soon he rejoined forces with Yayo to begin selling narcotics to the rich kids in the private school.
 They made more money than ever.

 Four years passed, and all of Yayo’s hustle and grind had kept him and Spliff’s little organization afloat.
 Then, when Spliff returned home and the two combined forces again, they took their empire to the next level, raising to the status of Platinum City’s biggest crime organizations.
 It was at this point they seemed to begin dabbling in running guns.
 It didn’t take long before they began flooding the streets with some advanced weaponry.